Tyrese-D/Snapchat-Ad-Targeting-Analysis/README.md

     national or regional, not district-level
   - `CandidateBallotInformation` — **97.1% null** (2,842 records) — only
-    populated for candidate-specific political ads; advocacy and issue ads leave this blank by design
+    populated for candidate-specific political ads; advocacy and issue ads Leave this blank by design
   - `Gender` (targeting field) — **89.4% null** (2,617 records) — gender
-    targeting was used in only 310 ads out of 2,927 total
+    Targeting was used in only 310 ads out of 2,927 total
   - `Interests` (targeting field) — **76.8% null** (2,249 records) —
-    interest-based targeting used in fewer than a quarter of all ads
+    Interest-based targeting is used in fewer than a quarter of all ads
   - `Language` — **72.5% null** (2,123 records) — language targeting used
     in roughly 800 ads, primarily in multilingual countries
   - `EndDate` — **20.9% null** (611 records) — ads without an end date